 Menkes syndrome is an inherited genetic disorder due to an abnormal gene, ATP7A.
 Menkes syndrome causes impaired copper absorption.
 This results in changes in the arteries and deterioration of the brain.

 Menkes syndrome is rare.
-It occurs in 1 out of every 50,000-100,000 births.
-It affects primarily males.
-Most children born with Menkes syndrome have a life expectancy of 3 to 5 years.
+Most children born with Menkes syndrome have a life expectancy of 3-5 years.